INPC: Implicit Neural Point Clouds for Radiance Field Rendering

 Abstract

-In contrast to previous methods using either volumetric fields, grid-based models, or discrete point cloud proxies, we propose a hybrid scene representation, which implicitly encodes a point cloud in a continuous octree-based probability field and a multi-resolution hash grid.
+In contrast to previous methods using either volumetric fields, grid-based models, or discrete point cloud proxies, we propose a hybrid scene representation, which implicitly encodes the geometry in a continuous octree-based probability field and view-dependent appearance in a multi-resolution hash grid.
+This allows for extraction of arbitrary explicit point clouds, which can be rendered using rasterization.

-In doing so, we combine the benefits of both worlds by retaining favorable behavior during optimization: Our novel implicit point cloud representation and differentiable rasterizer enable fast rendering while preserving fine geometric detail without depending on initial priors like SfM point clouds.
+In doing so, we combine the benefits of both worlds and retain favorable behavior during optimization: Our novel implicit point cloud representation and differentiable bilinear rasterizer enable fast rendering while preserving the fine geometric detail captured by volumetric neural fields.
+Furthermore, this representation does not depend on priors like structure-from-motion point clouds.

-Our method achieves state-of-the-art image quality on several common benchmark datasets.
-Furthermore, we achieve fast inference at interactive frame rates, and can extract explicit point clouds to further enhance performance.
+Our method achieves state-of-the-art image quality on common benchmarks.
+Furthermore, we achieve fast inference at interactive frame rates, and can convert our trained model into a large, explicit point cloud to further enhance performance.

 Pipeline